Los Angeles Chapter 13 Bankruptcy Lawyer

 What Role Does the Trustee Play in Chapter 13?

-The trustee's role is central in Chapter 13 bankruptcy.
-This court-appointed official manages your repayment plan, verifies its feasibility, and distributes collected payments to creditors.
-Trustees also facilitate meetings with creditors where the plan is reviewed in detail.
-They ensure compliance with the legal framework of the Chapter 13 process, thereby maintaining the integrity of proceedings and contributing to a successful resolution of your case.
+The trustee has a central role in Chapter 13 bankruptcy.
+This court-appointed official manages your repayment plan, verifies whether it is feasible, and distributes payments to creditors.
+Trustees also run meetings with your creditors to evaluate your plan.
+They ensure that the plan follows the legal standards required for Chapter 13 bankruptcy and help drive your case toward completion.